acid-n/codexAIBlog/BUILD_REPORT.md

 - Updated `CHANGELOG.md` accordingly.
 - Added `Pillow` to backend requirements for `ImageField` support.
 - Updated `infra/docker-compose.yml` to load environment variables via `env_file` for PostgreSQL.
-- Enhanced CI workflow to install Node.js, run `npm ci && npm run build`, and execute `pytest` from project root.
+- Enhanced CI workflow to install Node.js, run `npm ci` (or `npm install` if no lockfile) and build the frontend, then execute `pytest` from project root.
+- Added `package-lock.json` to repository for deterministic frontend installs.

 ## Testing